AlGepe/OmniSnippets_JS/docs/stdCustomJS/formatNumbers.rst

 This code will produce a message in the calculator showing: ``003.141592``

 .. seealso::
-    Learn more about padding methods on the `Mozilla web docs <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart>`__
+    Learn more about padding methods on the `Mozilla web docs <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart>`__.
 Dot/Comma formatting
 --------------------

 For our last example we will take a look at how to **format very long numbers** so that instead of a continuous line of digits you will get block for 3 digits separated by a character of your choice.
 At Omni we use the comma (``,`` as a thousands separator and the dot (``.``) as the decimal separator.
 Unless you have a **VERY STRONG** reason to do otherwise, you should always follow this convention.

 The code to do that is available in the :ref:`customJS library<repository>`.
 It is supplied in the form of a **function that takes two inputs**: the number to be formatted and the separator character.
-If you don't supply a separator, the function defaults to using ``,`` as the separator
+If you don't supply a separator, the function defaults to using ``,`` as the separator.

 Here is the code: